How to Set License for GroupDocs.Viewer Java Using an HTTP URL

 Conclusion

-You now have a solid understanding of setting up GroupDocs.Viewer for Java with an HTTP-based licensing model.
-This method not only simplifies deployment but also enhances your application’s flexibility and compliance.
+You now have a solid understanding of how to set license for GroupDocs.Viewer for Java using an HTTP‑based licensing model.
+This approach simplifies deployment, supports dynamic license management, and provides robust license error handling for production‑grade applications.

 Next Steps